natalia-buzkova/english-for-designers/05-storytelling/index.md

 Other people can influence your attachment style too, for the better or for worse, but the one that you develop during your childhood is always going to be your starting point, from which it is *hard* to move forward.

-Firstly, psychologists divide these styles as secure or insecure attachment.
+Firstly, psychologists divide these styles as secure and then three types of insecure attachments.
+Insecure styles include anxious, avoidant, and anxious-avoidant attachment.

 In case you wonder what attachment style you have fill out test B [here](https://www.web-research-design.net/cgi-bin/crq/crq.pl)

 ![Graph showing the spectrum of different attachment styles](../img/graph-showing-attachment-styles-and-their-spectrum.PNG)

-Insecure styles include anxious, avoidant, and anxious-avoidant attachment.

 ### Let’s break them down a bit.